What will they think of next?

 Musings of a Book Lover posted their Top Ten Books For Those Who Love Jane Austen.
 And Confessions of a Jane Austen Addict is on the list!
 Check it out for ten great book recommendations and more in the comments!

-The most difficult part for me [about writing] is having the discipline to sit down and do it.
-There is really nothing romantic about the process of writing itself.
+The most difficult part for me [about writing] is having the discipline to sit down and

 I'd like to think that my characters all speak for themselves and I only take dictation.